UnaBiz/UnaSurvey/README.md

 ## UnaSurvey

 Demonstrates how the Prometheus time series server / database may be integrated with thethings.io via thethings Cloud Functions and Trigger Functions.
+Rendering realtime sensor is not a problem with thethings.io but computing historical metrics - like how many times a button has been pressed within a certain time period - is a lot harder.
+We shall use a time series database, Prometheus, to store time series data and compute time series metrics.
 More about Prometheus: https://prometheus.io/docs/introduction/overview/

 Assumes that you are using 4 UnaBells (wireless push buttons) connected to thethings.io via the Sigfox IoT network.
 The 4 buttons make up a customer feedback survey panel, labelled as: Excellent, Good Job, Fair, Poor.
 Each button shall be